Orange-OpenSource/fiware-cepheus/scripts/RoomsAndFloorsExample/README.md

 The EPL rule to average the temperature based on the previous model is :

     INSERT INTO Floor
     SELECT floor as id, avg(temperature) as temperature FROM Room.win:time(10 minutes)
     GROUP BY floor
-  OUTPUT AFTER 1 min LAST EVERY 1 min
+    OUTPUT LAST EVERY 1 min

 Please refer to Esper EPL manual for details about the syntax of this rule.
 We are using the "floor" attribute of the Room as the "id" of the Floor.